virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

 This section discusses common issues, solutions, and best practices for managing GitHub Actions used to deploy experiments to GitHub Pages.

-### Why are github virtual lab experiment link not working as expected?
+### Why isn't the experiment link working as expected?

 Potential reasons include:

-- **Json file**: The JSON files of the experiment may contain errors or be invalid.
-Validate the JSON files using jsonlint.com or a similar tool to ensure correctness.
+- **Invalid JSON Files**: Errors in experiment JSON files can disrupt deployment.
+Use tools like [jsonlint.com](http://jsonlint.com/) to validate and correct them.
-- **Renaming/adding of files**: In GitHub, if a file is added or renamed in the repository, the experiment repository on the gh-pages branch may create a new directory within it and move all the files there.
-This behavior can lead to issues with file paths and experiment link.
-Ensure proper handling of file additions or renaming to maintain the repository structure.
+- **File Renaming/Addition**: Adding or renaming files in the repository may trigger GitHub to nest files in a subdirectory on the `gh-pages` branch, breaking links.
+Ensure consistent naming and structure.
-- **Github setup**: Navigate to GitHub Settings → Build and Deployment → Ensure that the Branch is set to gh-pages.
+- **Incorrect GitHub Pages Setup**: Navigate to GitHub Settings → Build and Deployment → Ensure that the Branch is set to gh-pages.
 If the setting is different then the experiment link will not work.
-- **Error Logs**: Check the GitHub Actions logs for detailed error messages.
+- **GitHub Actions Logs**: Check the GitHub Actions logs for detailed error messages.
 These logs can provide insights into issues during the build or deployment process.

 ---

 ### How to Check Error Logs in GitHub while pushing the code from dev branch to testing branch?

-1. Open your GitHub repository's main page
+1. Open your repository on GitHub.
 2. In the top navigation bar, click on the "Actions" tab.
 3. This will take you to the GitHub Actions page, where you can view workflows, logs, and any running or completed actions.
 4. Identify the workflow associated with the recent deployment or changes.